mashbash2150/LitterLogic-Backend/README.md

 ####

-- [x] Multi-Cat recognition with RFID collar tags
+** API calls are hard coded for now, not based on state, in order to facilitate a better demo experience that is linked to existing cat/user/trigger data.

-- [ ] Advanced Charting
+- [ ] Implementation of Charting Libraries
+- [ ] Better State Management with UseContext or Redux
+- [ ] Implement Modals
+- [ ] Better media responsiveness
+- [ ] Fine tune sensitivity of device to prevent false triggers
 - [ ] Predictive Analytics
+- [ ] Multi-Cat recognition with RFID collar tags
 - [ ] Bug Fix
 - [ ] Bug Fix
 - [ ] Etc.